Koose

-Koose (also known as Bean Cake) is a spicy black-eyed pea fritter that is commonly eaten in West Africa as a snack.
+Koose (Dagbani: [ˈKooshe]) also known as Bean Cake is a spicy black-eyed pea fritter that is commonly eaten in West Africa as a snack.
+It is often taken with porridge.
+Sometimes it is sandwiched in bread, and called "Koose Bread" or "Paanu Kooshe".

-It was introduced to West Africa by the Hausa people of Northern Nigeria and other parts of West Africa such as the northern region of Ghana, Sierra Leone and Cameroon.
+Koose is common in West Africa among the Hausa people of Northern Nigeria, the Dagomba people of Ghana, and other parts of West Africa, including Sierra Leone and Cameroon.
 Koose can also be found in Caribbean countries such as Cuba and in South American countries such as Brazil.
-It is known in Ghana as "koose" or "koosay", in Nigeria as "akara", in Brazil as "acaraje" and in Cuba as "bollitos de carita".
+It is known in Ghana as "koose", "kooshe" or "koosay".
+In Nigeria, it is known as "akara", in Brazil as "acaraje" and in Cuba as "bollitos de carita".
 To the Dagbamba of Ghana it is known as "Kooshe", the Ewe call it "agawu" and to some in the Zongo community as "koose tankuwa".

 Nutrition

 Koose contains fiber, antioxidants, and protein from the black-eyed peas.